 Based on the parties' representations and the policy in this circuit of promoting settlement of litigation, the Court recommends the monetary terms of the proposed settlement to be a fair and reasonable compromise of the dispute.
 Other courts in this district similarly have approved settlements for a compromised amount in light of the strength of the defenses, the complexity of the case, and the expense and length of continued litigation.
 See e.g., Diaz v.
 Mattress One, Inc., No. 6:10-CV-1302-ORL-22, 2011 WL 3167248, at 2 (M.D.
 Fla.
 July 15, 2011), report and recommendation adopted, 2011 WL 3166211 (M.D.
 Fla.
 July 27, 2011); see also Dorismond v.
 Wyndham Vacation Ownership, Inc., No. 6:14-cv-63-Orl-28GJK, 2014 WL 2861483 (M.D.
 Fla.
 June 24, 2014); Helms v.
 Ctr.
 Fla.
 Reg'l Hosp., No. 6:05-cv-383-Orl-22JGG, 2006 WL 3858491 (M.D.
 Fla.
 Dec.
 26, 2006).
 Additionally, the "FLSA requires judicial review of the reasonableness of counsel's legal fees to assure both that counsel is compensated adequately and that no conflict of interest taints the amount the wronged employee recovers under a settlement agreement."
 Silva v.
 Miller, 307 F. App'x 349, 351 (11th Cir.
 2009).
 Pursuant to Bonetti, 715 F. Supp.
 2d at 1228, the best way to insure that no conflict [of interest between an attorney's economic interests and those of his client] has tainted the settlement is for the parties to reach agreement as to the plaintiff's recovery before the fees of the plaintiff's counsel are considered.
 If these matters are addressed independently and seriatim, there is no reason to assume that the lawyer's fee has influenced the reasonableness of the plaintiff's settlement.

 Here, the parties reached the settlement and agreed upon the costs separately and without regard to the amount paid to Plaintiff.
 Doc.
-21-1 at 1-2.
-Defendant agrees to pay Plaintiff's attorney's fees and costs in the amount of \$4,250.
-Id. at 1.
-The Court recommends this amount is reasonable and that the settlement agreement as proposed is a fair and reasonable agreement.
+26-1 at 3.
+Defendants agree to pay Plaintiff's attorney's fees and costs in the amount of \$5,000.00.
+Id.
+The Court recommends that the settlement agreement is fair and reasonable.
+ACCORDINGLY, it is respectfully RECOMMENDED: